 Carbon Monoxide (CO) is also known as the “Invisible Killer” because it’s an odorless and colorless gas that can be poisonous if inhaled in high amounts.

 For the safety of your entire family, it’s important to deal with this CO problem whenever you use the fireplace or use other household appliances that use gas, for that matter.

 It’s a safety hazard that any parent could easily forget about!

 Carbon monoxide can also be a bit more harmful to children since they still have developing bodies.

 Whether you have wood-burning or gas fireplaces, the best way to monitor the carbon monoxide levels is with a carbon monoxide detector.
 This functions similarly to a fire smoke detector, so it’s easy to monitor.

-Any of these smoke detectors should work fine for any scenario.
 Don’t forget to inspect and replace batteries every few months to ensure that your family’s safety isn’t compromised!

 How to Prevent Carbon Monoxide Build-Up